 • Running errands or completing tasks for clients.

-4 tax considerations for gig workers
+4 self-employment tax essentials for gig workers

-You'll need to pay estimated quarterly taxes
+1. You'll need to pay estimated quarterly taxes.

-Gig workers need to pay the IRS in quarterly installments throughout the year in order to avoid underpayment penalties.
+Gig workers need to pay quarterly estimated taxes to the IRS to avoid underpayment penalties.
 The amount of money gig workers owe the IRS depends on the amount they make and can be estimated using Form 1040-ES.
-If you’re a gig worker and believe you’ll owe the IRS more than $1000 that tax year, you must pay quarterly taxes in order to avoid the underpayment penalty.
-The due dates for these quarterly taxes are:
+If you’re a gig worker and believe you’ll owe the IRS more than $1,000 that tax year, you must pay quarterly taxes in order to avoid the underpayment penalty.

 • April 15th (for payments received January 1st – March 31st).